 Castle Hill is the site of Kendal Castle.

-There are information boards on site and information leaflets available from the Tourist Information Centre at Kendal Town Hall, as well as interactive media in Kendal Museum.
+There are information boards on site and information leaflets available from the Tourist Information Centre at the Made in Cumbria shop on Branthwaite Brow, as well as interactive media in Kendal Museum.

-The hill gives commanding views which is popular with walkers and provides space for outdoor activities.
+The hill gives commanding views which are popular with walkers and provides space for outdoor activities.

 Parking is available on Castle Drive, although it is within walking distance of the town centre car parks.

 Fletcher Park is a large open green area with woodland areas and larger ornamental trees.
 There are spacious grassed areas and large tree stumps for a natural play space.
 Through the middle of the park is a public footpath which leads to Kendal Castle.